ecpunk/Mimecast-API-Action-Pack/README.md

 ```

 ## Asking AI for a script
-Provide the JSON and a clear intent.
-Example prompts:
-1) “Using `api-reference.json`, generate a PowerShell script that calls `POST /api/account/cloud-gateway/v1/emergency-contact` with these parameters: ...
-Include headers, auth using `credentials.json`, and basic retry on 429.”
-2) “From `api-reference.json`, find the endpoint to list blocked senders.
-Generate a Python `requests` script to call it, logging the request/response.”
-3) “Given this payload and `api-reference.json`, produce a PowerShell function that validates required fields from the parameters list before calling the endpoint.”

-## Lessons learned (for AI + humans)
+If you use an AI assistant, see `AI_GUIDE.md` for prompts and assumptions tailored for script generation.

+## Notes & best practices
-- Paths in the docs URLs are reliable; use the `path` and `method` from the JSON as the source of truth.
+- Use `path` and `method` from `api-reference.json` as source of truth.
-- Categories are normalized; do not attempt to infer from URL fragments.
+- Categories are normalized for readability.
-- Descriptions/parameters are best-effort from the docs DOM; handle missing/optional fields defensively.
+- Descriptions/parameters are best-effort; validate inputs before calling.
-- Include retry/backoff for 429/5xx; Mimecast may throttle.
+- Always include retry/backoff for 429/5xx; Mimecast may throttle.
-- Default auth flow: client ID/secret to get a token, then bearer token in `Authorization` header.
+- Authenticate with a bearer token in the `Authorization` header; obtain it using your `ClientId`/`ClientSecret`.
-- Keep user-agent simple; avoid noisy headers.

 ## Next updates
 - Re-run the scraper when Mimecast updates docs (use `api-docs-scraper/run_sections.py`).